Skip to Content

 Each plan as updated shall: (1) allow seamless, secure electronic exchange of health information among health care providers, health plans and other authorized users; (2) provide consumers with secure, electronic access to their own health information; (3) meet all applicable federal and state privacy and security requirements, including requirements imposed by 45 C.F.R. §§ 160, 162 and 164; (4) meet standards for interoperability adopted by the institute; provided that the standards are consistent with the statewide health information exchange plan developed by the health information technology council under section 5 of chapter 118I; (5) give patients the option of allowing only designated health care providers to disseminate their individually identifiable information; (6) provide public health reporting capability as required under state law; (7) support any activities funded by the Healthcare Payment Reform Fund; and (8) allow reporting of health information other than identifiable patient health information for purposes of such activities as the secretary of health and human services may consider necessary.

 (d) The corporation may contract with implementing organizations to: (1) facilitate a public-private partnership that includes representation from hospitals, physicians and other health care professionals, health insurers, employers and other health care purchasers, health data and service organizations and consumer organizations; (2) provide resources and support to recipients of grants awarded under subsection (f) to implement each program within the designated community pursuant to the implementation plan; (3) certify and disburse funds to subcontractors, when necessary; (4) provide technical assistance to facilitate successful practice redesign, adoption of electronic health records and utilization of care management strategies; (5) ensure that electronic health records systems are fully interoperable and secure and that sensitive patient information is kept confidential by exclusively utilizing electronic health records products that are certified by the Office of the National Coordinator under the federal Health Information Technology for Economic and Clinical Health Act; and (6) certify, with approval of the corporation, a group of subcontractors who shall provide the necessary hardware and software for system implementation.
-Before to the institute's issuing requests for proposals for contracts to be entered into under this section, the institute's director shall consult with the council with respect to the content of all such proposals.
-Nothing in this section shall be construed to provide the corporation or the institute any authority with respect to any contract relating to the development and implementation of the statewide health information exchange by the executive office of health and human services under section 2 of chapter 118I.
+Before issuing requests for proposals relating to contracts to be entered into under this section, the institute's director shall consult with the council regarding the content of the requests for proposals.
+Nothing in this section shall be construed to provide the corporation or the institute any authority with respect to any contract relating to the development and implementation of the statewide health information exchange by the executive office of health and human services under section 2 of chapter 118I; provided, however, that the corporation shall maintain authority over contracts entered into by the corporation that the institute deems necessary: (i) to implement its responsibilities under the Office of the National Coordinator for Health Information Technology Challenge Grant Program and the Health Information Exchange Cooperative Agreement Program; or (ii) in conjunction with any grants or other funding authorized under subsection (e) or any loan arrangements authorized under section 6E1/2.

 (e) Funding for the institute's activities shall be through the e-Health Institute Fund, established in section 6E.
 The institute, in consultation with the health information technology council, shall develop mechanisms for funding health information technology, including a grant program to assist health care providers with costs associated with health information technologies, including electronic health records systems, and coordinated with other electronic health records projects seeking federal reimbursement.
 Providers eligible for receipt of amounts from the Fund shall be limited to (1) any individual or institutional provider of health care services that is not in a category of individual or institutional provider eligible to receive Medicare or Medicaid incentive payments under the federal Health Information Technology for Economic and Clinical Health Act, such payments being referred to in this subsection as "incentive payments,'' and that lack access, as reasonably determined by the director of the institute, to resources needed to implement interoperable electronic health records systems that satisfy standards established by the institute; and (2) physicians, hospitals and community health centers that are eligible for incentive payments but lack access, as reasonably determined by the director of the institute, to resources needed to support their meeting meaningful use standards as determined in accordance with the federal Health Information Technology for Economic and Clinical Health Act.
 In the case of hospitals eligible for funding from the Distressed Hospital Trust Fund, established under section 2GGGG of chapter 29 and administered by the health policy commission under section 2 of chapter 6D, the institute shall first determine if there is available funding within the Distressed Hospital Fund to support their meeting meaningful use standards as determined in accordance with the federal Health Information Technology for Economic and Clinical Health Act.
 Individual or institutional providers under clause (1) may include, but shall not be limited to, mental health facilities and community-based behavioral health, substance use disorder and mental health care providers, chronic care and rehabilitation hospitals, skilled nursing facilities, visiting nursing associations, home health providers, registered nurses, licensed practical nurses, physicians, physician assistants, chiropractors, dentists, occupational therapists, physical therapists, optometrists, pharmacists, podiatrists, psychologists and social workers.
 In making the determinations regarding available resources as described in clauses (1) and (2), the director of the institute shall consider: